 Student Support Services (SSS) provides academic support, programming, and one-on-one counseling to first-generation, low-income students with the goal of their retention and graduation from college.
 (Fairfield University, Manchester Community College, Norwalk Community College, University of Bridgeport, University of Connecticut)

 Upward Bound/Upward Bound Math Science (UB/UBMS) prepares low-income, first-generation youth for high school graduation and post-secondary education through academic support and programming.
-(Fairfield University, Naugatuck Valley Community College, Sacred Heart University, Stamford Public Schools, Western CT State University)
+(Fairfield University, Naugatuck Valley Community College, Sacred Heart University, Stamford Public Schools, Wesleyan University, Western CT State University)